 Hardly any pastor with an international TV outreach brings up those complicated doctrines in detail.
 They just say things like: The Father sent the Son to die for your sins (atonement), and now you have the Spirit to help you grow in Christ (note the Trinity in that entire declaration).
 They may elaborate a little more, but not by much.

-Boomerang: Many (not all) of his fiercest critics shove aside or ignore the charismatic power gifts of the Spirit clearly taught and endorsed for the Christian community, in Acts 2 (and other passages in Acts) and 1 Cor 12-14.
+Boomerang: Many (not all) of his fiercest critics shove aside or ignore the charismatic power gifts of the Spirit clearly taught and endorsed for the Christian communities, in Acts 2 (and other passages in Acts) and 1 Cor 12-14.

 How is this omission not a deficient pneumatology (doctrine of the Spirit), from a charismatic’s point of view (and Joel does indeed belong to the Charismatic Renewal)?